ansible/ansible/docs/docsite/rst/user_guide/playbooks_loops.rst

 The output of this task will display just the ``name`` field for each ``item`` instead of the entire contents of the multi-line ``{{ item }}`` variable.

 .. note:: This is for making console output more readable, not protecting sensitive data.
-If there is sensitive data in ``loop``, set ``no_log: yes`` on the task to prevent disclosure.
+If there is sensitive data in ``loop``, set ``no_log: true`` on the task to prevent disclosure.

 Pausing within a loop
 ---------------------